 Expose five specimens with the bond surface facing the light source to either of the exposure conditions specified below:

-Fluorescent UV/condensation apparatus operate the device expose the specimens for a minimum of 5,000 h.
+Fluorescent UV/condensation apparatus operate the device expose the specimens for a minimum of 5 000 h.

-ANNEX I
+ANNEX J

-(Forward)
+(Foreword)

 ADDITIONAL INFORMATION

-I-1 DEGLAZING
+J-1 DEGLAZING

-Adhesion or lack of adhesion of a structural or non-structural sealant to the surface of another material or component is determined using Annex H for a structural sealant and either test method as per – Annex F. The adhesion of silicone sealants to clean, uncoated glass has proven to be tenacious, while adhesion to other surfaces, such as coated glass and anodized or organically coated aluminium, has proven to be variable.
+Adhesion or lack of adhesion of a structural or non-structural sealant to the surface of another material or component is determined using Annex H for a structural sealant and either test method as per Annex F. The adhesion of silicone sealants to clean, uncoated glass has proven to be tenacious, while adhesion to other surfaces, such as coated glass and anodized or organically coated aluminium, has proven to be variable.
 In general, for most materials, sealant manufacturers have extensive previous adhesion testing experience and usually can indicate if their sealant will or will not adhere to a particular material’s surface; therefore, prequalification testing usually is not necessary unless the manufacturer does not have relevant data.
 Prior to fabrication or installation, however, the sealant manufacturer on production run samples of those components should perform adhesion or lack of adhesion tests.
 Periodic verification testing conducted during fabrication or installation of the system should follow this.
 During fabrication, additional testing is required.
 For example, during shop fabrication structural sealants must be tested and documented to have adequate adhesion before curtain wall or window panelised units are shipped.
 Daily adhesion testing monitors sealant cure rate and adhesion development in the actual shop conditions.
 This is typically performed according to the sealant manufacturer’s recommendations and then documented.
 The documents must be available for review by an owner’s representative and the building code authority.
 These documents are also typically required to fulfil the project specification and manufacturer’s warranty requirement.
 Another commonly used technique to confirm adhesion and joint filling is the physical removal of structural sealant glazed panels.
 Deglazing involves completely detaching the glazing or panel from the frame.

-The following inspection should document.
+The following inspection should document:

-dimension of structural sealant bite to both adhesion surfaces,
+dimension of structural sealant bite to both adhesion surfaces;

-dimension of structural sealant thickness, and
+dimension of structural sealant thickness;

-quality of the adhesion of the structural sealant to the glass or panel and the frame,
+quality of the adhesion of the structural sealant to the glass or panel and the frame;

-if a two-component structural sealant is used any mixing deficiencies and
+if a two-component structural sealant is used any mixing deficiencies; and

 the joint type and any other relevant observations.

-Typically, the frequency of deglazing tests could be established as:
+b) Typically, the frequency of deglazing tests could be established as:

-1 frame in the first 10 produced,
+1 frame in the first 10 produced;

-1 in the next 40,
+1 in the next 40;

-1 in the next 50, and
+1 in the next 50; and

 1 every 100 thereafter.